BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 ### Layer 5 — Services (`src/services/`)

-Services contain the business rules — the "thinking" part of the application.
+Services contain the business rules, the "thinking" part of the application.

 **What services do:**